Education built for your specialized needs.

-The National Counter Terrorism Council (NCTC) presents a complimentary one-day Symposium to discuss current initiatives and domestic preparedness.
+The National Counterterrorism Center (NCTC) presents a complimentary one-day Symposium to discuss current initiatives and domestic preparedness.
 Symposium attendees are limited to first responders who are U.S. citizens, as each brief is presented as an unclassified, for official use only, level.

 The Companion Track is designed for the spouses, partners, companions, and family members of FRI participants.
 While FRI participants are participating in their educational and networking events on FRI, we encourage companions to attend three exciting sessions designed especially for the first responder family.
 Sessions on Friday include:

 - Inspiring and Supportive Roles for Families of Firefighters